-Though we often hear the term “pregnancy glow,” in reality, changing hormones during pregnancy can make it a challenging time for your skin, especially when so many traditional skincare products are off limits due to their potentially harmful effects on your developing baby.
+Though we often hear the term “pregnancy glow,” in reality, changing hormones during pregnancy can make it a challenging time for your skin, especially when so many traditional skincare products are off limits due to their questionable effects on your developing baby.
 But fear not!
 You actually have plenty of safe and effective natural alternatives, and they may even be sitting on your kitchen shelves now.
 Wellness educator, Newelle McDonald, shares five natural remedies to ease common skin care problems.

 1. Acne and Oily Skin: EGG WHITES and LEMON